All the Terms, Definitions, and Information You Need to Know

 Why it’s important: This technology means we don’t need to type in a password and has evolved with other cloud-based technologies.
 With less sign-on friction, more employees use your intranet.

-Definition: We know everybody in HR knows what this is, but for those in who aren’t, a human resources management system is the software system of record for human resources functions, including benefits administration, payroll, recruiting and training, and performance analysis.
+- HRMS & talent management solutions: A human resources management system (HRMS) is the software system of record for human resources functions.
+It includes benefits administration, payroll, recruiting and training, and performance analysis.
 Examples include Workday, ADP, SuccessFactors, and Oracle.

-Why it’s important: HRMS is the employee system of record and it’s simply best practice to rely on it to know who’s an employee and what their access level should be.
-As intranets become more prescriptive based on things like an employee’s tenure, role, and location, HRMS integrations are becoming tighter.
+Why it’s important: An HRMS is the employee system of record, and it’s simply best practice to rely on it to know who’s an employee and what their access level should be.
+As intranets become more prescriptive based on an employee’s tenure, role, and location, HRMS integrations become tighter.

-Definition: Enterprise search systems index data and documents and search for from a variety of sources such as file systems, intranets, document management systems, email, and databases.
+- Enterprise search: Enterprise search systems index data and documents and search for them from various sources such as file systems, intranets, document management systems, email, and databases.
 Examples include Coveo and Lucidworks.

 - Social collaboration tools: Imagine if your instant messaging and legacy social networking capabilities merged.
-These predominantly team based chat apps keep conversations organized into groups, often called channels or rooms.
+These predominantly team-based chat apps keep conversations organized into groups, often called channels or rooms.
 Examples include Slack or Chatter.

 Intranet technical terminology

-Now that we’ve defined what the intranet means along with its technological integrations, we’re moving onto the technical terminology of intranets.
-The terms below are technology-specific that will help you understand the most important components of a modern intranet.
+Now that we’ve defined what the intranet means and its technological integrations, we’re moving onto the technical terminology of intranets.
+The terms below are technology-specific to help you understand the essential components of a modern intranet.

-Definition: AI-based-search or smart search helps employees quickly search and find the information they need.
+- AI-based search: AI-based search or smart search allows employees to search and find the information they need quickly.
 User testing shows that users prefer to find information either through their intranet homepage or directly through the search navigation.

-Why it’s important: Search is a large part of the intranet user experience, and if it’s not accurate or if it doesn’t return the desired results, employees will eventually abandon the intranet.
+Why it’s important: Search is a large part of the intranet user experience.
+If it’s inaccurate or doesn’t return the desired results, employees will eventually abandon the intranet.
 But not all smart search is equal.
-We can’t speak for the search functions in all intranet platforms, but we can talk about Simpplr’s smart search technology (which uses AI and machine learning approaches):
+We can’t speak for the search functions in all intranet platforms, but we can talk about Simpplr’s smart search technology, which uses AI and machine learning approaches.

 - Stemming: describes words that stem from a user’s search term